Automatic Cellar Valuation

 CellarTracker allows users, if they so choose, to independently track the current market value of their cellar as distinct from the purchase price (a.k.a. acquisition cost).
 This is primarily useful for insurance purposes but also to keep tabs on how different wines are appreciating.
 There are several features that all together comprise the Auto-Valuation feature.

 Some automatic valuation functionality is currently only available if your date & currency locale is set to English (United States).
-We are actively working to remove this limitation and hope to have an update later in 2017.
+We are putting the final touches on a huge currency overhaul, and our current plan is to deploy this between 9-10am Pacific time on December 28.
+(There will be approximately 15 minutes of "read-only" time and another 5 minutes of planned outage.)

 - User entered valuations: Users can enter their own valuations for any wine in their collection.
 By default, entered values are for 750ml bottles and are proportionally applied to other bottles sizes.
 You can also specify specific values per size.

 - Wine Market Journal (WMJ) quarterly average: CellarTracker includes a large database of average auction prices based on auction results compiled from all major auction houses by the WMJ.
 Click here to read more specifics on this auction pricing data.

 This is only available to CellarTracker premium subscribers.
 This also requires the user to do a 1-click signup and share their email with the WMJ.

 - Community valuations: Community average valuation (or purchase price if valuation is not specified) is calculated if two or more users with "English (United States)" as their locale have entered prices or values.

 This is only available to CellarTracker premium subscribers.